 ANZAMEMS is committed to supporting MEMS postgraduates and early career researchers by providing funding for specialist, intensive training seminars that can assist in their development as researchers and opportunities to network with experts and other postgraduates working in similar fields.

-Postgraduate Advanced Training Seminars (PATS) are designed to support the academic development of postgrads and ECRS by:
+Formerly known as Postgraduate Advanced Training Seminars (PATS), ANZAMEMS Seminars are designed to support the academic development of postgrads and ECRS.

 The ARC Network for Early European Research (NEER) was one of twenty-four Research Networks funded by the Australian Research Council for the period 2004-2009.
 The primary aim of the Network was to implement a formal framework for supporting and enhancing current Australian research into the culture and history of Europe between the fifth and early nineteenth centuries.
 It also aimed to foster new research and new connections between researchers, and to develop and nurture the next generation of researchers in the field and from 2005 to 2009 NEER sponsored a series of advanced training seminars aimed specifically at postgraduates and early career researchers.
 Known as Postgraduate Advanced Training Seminars (PATS), they were led by eminent researchers and focused on a specific interdisciplinary area or topic.
 Subsidies were provided to allow postgraduate students and early career researchers from across Australia and New Zealand to attend.

-On the cessation of NEER as a funded entity, the PATS format was adopted by ANZAMEMS where it continues to provide excellent training and networking opportunities for postgraduate students and early career researchers.
+On the cessation of NEER as a funded entity, the PATS format was adopted by ANZAMEMS.
+In 2019 PATS were replaced by the ANZAMEMS Seminar format, where it continues to provide excellent training and networking opportunities for postgraduate students and early career researchers.

-For further information please contact the Vice President (Aust), Claire McIlroy.
+For further information please contact the Association at email@example.com.